stefan-vatov/holorepo/README.md

 ### Config File

-Create a `.omnirepo` file in your user's home directory with the following format (example):
+Create a `.omnirepo.yaml` file in your user's home directory with the following format (example):

 ```yml
 ---